sonai-commits/early-modern-printer-attribution/README.md

 books and how distinctively.

-**Layer 5: Multi-evidence aggregation.** Visual evidence is combined with three other streams—imprint regex matching, temporal range overlap, and bookseller partnership likelihood—via Bayesian likelihood-ratio aggregation into a single posterior probability over candidate printers.
+**Layer 5: Multi-evidence aggregation.** Visual evidence is combined with three other functionalities, imprint regex matching, temporal range overlap, and bookseller partnership likelihood via Bayesian likelihood-ratio aggregation into a single posterior probability over candidate printers.